Information Security Management

 Analysis

-• * A framework to measure the maturity of IT governance, evaluated on a scale of 0 to 5.
-Level 5 indicates the process is “optimized”.
+• * COBIT: A framework to measure the maturity of IT governance, evaluated on a scale of 0 to 5.
+Level 5 indicates the process is “optimized.”
+Our Group is understood to be at Level 4, “managed.”

-We will continue providing support for both IT and OT* security measures in order to raise awareness of the Group's Information Security Regulations revised in FY2022; and ensure compliance in all our companies.
+We will continue providing support for both IT and OT security measures in order to raise awareness of the Group’s Information Security Regulations; and ensure compliance in all our companies.
+In FY2024 the Group will introduce further unified technical measures, such as network equipment vulnerability management and detection of suspicious behavior on PCs and servers.

-• Continue conducting measure evaluations by CSIRT, which include internal security audits (FY2023 plan: IT evaluation for six companies, OT evaluation for four companies)
+• Continue conducting measure evaluations by CSIRT, which include internal security audits (FY2024 plan: IT evaluation for 12 companies, OT evaluation for six companies)